paypal/IgniteTraining/Schedule-4-Hour.md

-# Outline for a 4 hour class
+# Outline For A 4 Hour Ignite Training Workshop

+This outline covers the material necessary to present a four hour workshop to first time Ignite speakers,  walking them through the creation of their first Ignite talk.

 ## Prerequisites